oneeve8/kobble-data/content/feamber.md

 # Post Flat Earth: What I have been up to and the crazy things I have been thinking about.
 ##

-I’ve been following my intuition.
+I have been following my intuition.

 I had an inclination to do a puzzle.